opwid/Library/Computer-Networking-A-Top-Down-Approach/Chapter 4 - The Network Layer.md

 * VC Teardown: This is initiated when the sender (or receiver) informs the network layer of its desire to terminate the VC.
 The network layer will then typically inform the end system on the other side of the network of the call termination and update the forwarding tables in each of the packet routers on the path to indicate that the VC no longer exists.

 In a VC network layer, routers along the path between the two end systems are involved in VC setup, and each router is fully aware of all the VCs passing through it.
-The messages that the end systems send into the network are known as __signaling messages__, and the protocols used to exchange these messages are often referred to as signaling protocols.
+The messages that the end systems send into the network are known as __signaling messages__, and the protocols used to exchange these messages are often referred to as __signaling protocols__.

 ## Datagram Networks
 In a datagram network, each time an end system wants to send a packet, it stamps the packet with the address of the destination end system and then pops the packet into the network.